kiorky/openstack-salt-states/README.md

             node-0025904fc34c:
                 2: sdb
                 3: sdc
+        monitors:
+            - node-0025904fc1de
+            - node-0025904fc34c

-Then run `state.sls` `openstack.ceph` on all participating nodes in order to deploy the configuration.
+Then run `state.sls` `ceph` on all participating nodes in order to deploy the configuration.
 To make the cluster, you will then run:

     mkcephfs -a -c /etc/ceph/ceph.conf --mkfs